 Commercial surrogacy involves a surrogate being paid a fee, in addition to having her expenses paid.
 It is available in several countries, including the United States and Georgia, Mexico and Colombia.
 But, not all commercial surrogacy is equal and the laws, protections and frameworks are different between the countries.

-Concerns about commercial surrogacy include that it commodifies the women who are surrogates and the children born.
+There are concerns about commercial surrogacy include that it commodifies the women who are surrogates and the children born.
 Being paid a fee can compromise a surrogate’s ability to exercise her autonomy and make decisions that protect her own interests and welfare.
 In some countries, women are recruited by a surrogacy agency precisely because she is poor and has limited options to support her family.

 Altruistic surrogacy in Australia allows for surrogacy-associated expenses to be paid only.
 A surrogate does not receive a fee or a reward in addition to having her expenses covered.
 Surrogacy laws vary between each state and there is a lack of uniformity between the laws.